Singtel: Bukit Panjang Exchange fire

-Singtel had set up a Board Committee of Inquiry (BCOI) to investigate the fire, with Bobby Chin Yoke Choong as the chairman.
+Singtel had set up a Board Committee of Inquiry (BCOI) to investigate the fire, with Bobby Chin as the chairman.
 Additionally, the BCOI would also benchmark current network design and contingency processes against international best practices and standards, and recommend appropriate improvements to prevent future occurrences and strengthen network resilience.
 Separately, IDA had launched an investigation into the fire as well.
 Questions were raised in the public on the infrastructure design of the telecommunications network.
 The fire exposed the fact that Bukit Panjang exchange was a single point of failure as connectivity services of 3 major ISPs were affected due to it, with the affected OpenNet fibre cables affecting a wide area across the nation.

 Preliminary findings realised by Singtel on 6 November 2013 indicated that the fire broke out during a maintenance work at one of the lead-in pipes located in the cable chamber.
 The fire was caused by an employee not following the maintenance procedures as well as the use of an unauthorised blowtorch.
 Maintenance protocols had since strengthened, limiting maintenance work which required heat to be applied and reinforcing training on safety requirements and operations.
 The BCOI report, dated 9 December 2013, was released on 17 December 2013.
 The report covered three main areas: fire prevention in exchanges, network reliability and resiliency, as well as public relations and communications.
 Singtel's board has accepted the BCOI's findings and would implement its recommendations.
 In Singtel's 2015 annual report, it was reported that the BCOI was satisfied that all the recommendations of the BCOI had been followed up and adequately addressed.

 Singtel was later fined $6 million Singapore dollars for the fire incident, it is the largest fine for a telco company in Singapore history.
 National fibre broadband network builder OpenNet and CityNet - the trustee manager of a Singtel unit that owns OpenNet - have also been fined $200,000 and $300,000, respectively, for failing to comply with safety procedures and restore services promptly.